-Information Collected When You E-mail This Web Site
+Information Collected When You Email this Website

 Information Collected When You Make A Credit Card Loan Payment

-Information Collected When You Register With the HESC Authentication System (HescPIN)
+Information Collected When You Register with the HESC Authentication System (HESCPIN)

 The HESC Authentication System safeguards all non-public personal information that is collected.

-Information Utilized When You Use TAP on the Web
+Information Collected When You Use TAP-on-the-Web

-Information Collected When You Change Your TAP Information on This Web Site
+Information Collected When You Change Your TAP Information on this Website

-Information Collected When You Apply On-line for a Scholarship or Loan Forgiveness Award
+Information Collected When You Apply Online for a Scholarship or Loan Forgiveness Award

-Information Collected When You Register for Training Sessions on This Web Site
+Information Collected When You Register for Training Sessions on this Website

-If, during your visit to this Web site, you register for a training session, the information, including personal information, volunteered by you is used by HESC to enroll you in and provide you with your requested training.
+If, during your visit to this website, you register for a training session, the information, including personal information, volunteered by you is used by HESC to enroll you in and provide you with your requested training.
 Access to this information is limited to HESC staff who require access to perform their official duties.
-This information will not be collected for commercial purposes and HESC is not authorized to sell or otherwise disclose your e-mail address for commercial purposes.
+This information will not be collected for commercial purposes and HESC is not authorized to sell or otherwise disclose your email address for commercial purposes.